Part 6: Using Terrain, Chains, and Constellations

 Creating the Chain object's second connection

-When the test team accesses at least four GPS satellites, it will upload its fix to the CubeSat satellite.
+When the test team accesses at least four GPS satellites, they will uplink their fix to the CubeSat satellite.

 1. Click Extend in the Connections panel.